 As a gender transformative education programme, SAGE seeks to work at multiple levels to promote and improve education for girls by tackling the root causes of gendered social and economic barriers and to create an enabling environment for transforming unequal gender norms.

 The programme is implemented under the oversight of the Ministry of Primary and Secondary Education (MoPSE) and seeks to operationalise their Non-Formal Education (NFE) Policy which promotes alternative pathways to increasing access to quality education for marginalised learners.

 - Providing out-of-school girls with high-quality, accelerated learning in CBLHs and eliminating barriers to education through the provision of free, accessible, inclusive and flexible learning opportunities.

-- Supporting adolescent girls and boys to improve their self-esteem and life skills through the exploration of issues such as Sexual and Reproductive Health and Rights and Plan International’s Champions of Change Model.
-This programme aims to advance gender equality through youth engagement, empowering girls and engage boys to identify and challenge harmful, negative masculinities that perpetuate discrimination and inequality.
+- Supporting adolescent girls and boys to improve their self-esteem and life skills through Plan International’s Champions of Change Model and the exploration of issues such as Sexual and Reproductive Health and Rights (SRHR), gender rights and economic empowerment.

-- Improving access to Village Savings and Loans Associations and financial resources, community-based vocational training and local business mentor schemes to increase opportunities for the girls and their families.
+- Improving access to skills training through an integrated skills outreach programme whereby girls are mentored and trained by local mastercraft people in a community-based vocational training programme to increase livelihood opportunities for the girls and their families.

-- Working with communities including men, boys and local leaders to better understand and reflect on gender norms, adopting more gender attitudes and mobilise them to support and protect girls, including those with disabilities, through intergenerational dialogue and identifying champions of positive masculinity.
+- Working with communities including men, boys and local leaders to adopt more positive gender attitudes and mobilise them to support and protect girls through intergenerational dialogue and being champions of positive masculinity.